-WCT’s giant-puppet takes to the streets at Wimborne War on Waste’s Street Party Saturday 22 September in the centre of Wimborne
+WCT’s giant-puppet, now renamed Iris Willow-Walker, took to the streets of a very wet town at Wimborne War on Waste’s Street Party on Saturday 22 September 2018.

-WWOW organizers have invited WCT to provide a short dramatic provocation, flagging up the key issue of the global environmental threat caused by single use plastics.
-So we’re ‘waking up’ the Naiad, the giant puppet first seen last summer emerging from the ancient pond in Leigh Common in our production ‘By The Way’.
+WWOW organizers invited WCT to provide a short dramatic provocation, flagging up the key issue of the global environmental threat caused by single use plastics.
+So we revived the Naiad, the giant puppet first seen last summer emerging from the ancient pond in Leigh Common in our production ‘By The Way’.

-The Naiad will be accompanied by live music and a short exchange of dialogue which WCT will act out in the Square at 2pm.
-This will be followed by a procession to the Minster Green, where members of the public will be able to stop by our craft stall (staffed mainly by Clare and Hannah) and make their own mini puppets to fly around the giant.
-We hope to end with another short celebratory, procession around the Green.
+Iris made her way down Mill Lane into the Square accompanied by live music and performed to the words of a poem based on the book, The Giant.
+We then made our way in procession to the Minster Green, where members of the public were invited to stop by our craft stall (staffed mainly by Clare and Hannah) and make their own mini puppets to fly around the giant.

-The Naiad was designed and made from recycled materials by WCT members Clare and Hannah Small, assisted by others.
+The puppet was designed and made from recycled materials by WCT members Clare and Hannah Small, assisted by others.

 See the outline for the performance and the words of the poem The Giant